MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 ---
-title: Working With Categorized Tests
+title: Working with categorized tests
 description: Working with categorized tests in App Center
 keywords: uitest test cloud
 author: glennwester
 ms.author: glwest
 ms.reviewer: crdun
-ms.date: 08/08/2018
+ms.date: 10/24/2018
 ms.topic: article
 ms.assetid: EBA22D3B-EB39-400E-8881-B78D621301D4
 ms.service: vs-appcenter
 ms.custom: test
 ---

-# Categorized Tests
+# Working with categorized tests

-UITests may be grouped into logical categories by adorning them with the [CategoryAttribute](http://www.nunit.org/index.php?p=category&r=2.6.4) from the NUnit framework.
-This provides some flexibility on what tests are to be run.
+Xamarin.UITests may be grouped into logical categories by adorning them with the [CategoryAttribute](http://www.nunit.org/index.php?p=category&r=2.6.4) from the NUnit framework.
+This provides some flexibility on what tests are run.

-For example, an application may have one set of tests that are specifically for tablets, and another set that are for phones.
-This makes it possible to run the tablet specific tests seperate from the phone tests.
+For example, an application may have one set of tests that are specifically for tablets, and another set for phones.
+This makes it possible to run the tablet specific tests separately from the phone tests.
 Another popular scenario is to segregate slow tests from fast tests.
 The fast tests are run more frequently, perhaps at each commit to source code control.
 The slow tests are run less frequently, for example at the end of the day.

-UITests can be categorised either by text fixture or by test by adding the `CategoryAttribute` to the class or method.
+Xamarin.UITests can be categorized either by text fixture or by test by adding the `CategoryAttribute` to the class or method.
 It is possible to assign more than one category.
 The following class shows an example of categorization:

 ```csharp
 [TestFixture]